Helensvale

 AreaSearch assessment of residential development activity positions Helensvale among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis, Helensvale averaged approximately 131 new dwelling approvals annually over the past five financial years.
-This totals an estimated 659 homes from FY-20 to FY-25.
-As of FY-26143 approvals have been recorded.
-The area has seen an average of 3.6 people moving in for each new dwelling built between FY-21 and FY-25, indicating significant demand exceeding supply.
+Helensvale has averaged approximately 131 new dwelling approvals annually over the past five financial years, totalling an estimated 659 homes.
+As of FY26143 approvals have been recorded.
+Between FY21 and FY25, an average of 3.6 people moved to the area per year for each dwelling built, indicating significant demand exceeding supply.
+New dwellings are developed at an average construction cost value of $760,000, reflecting a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development